 - Completed 100% of geotechnical workstreams and refined North and South pit designs and pit wall slopes of the First Mine.
 Completed 100% of geotechnical modeling and analysis.
 All planned additional geotechnical holes were successfully drilled with core orientations targeting all wall orientations (i.e. hanging wall, end walls, and footwall). - The Company, GE21 and MDGEO Hidrogeologia e Meio Ambiente ("MDGEO") completed 100% of hydrogeological workstreams.
 The Company decided to conduct a hydrogeology detailed assessment and complete a model of groundwater pathways to increase confidence that, in the scenario of climate change substantially altering rainfall patterns in the region (increasing seasonal water flows at the Piaui), the Company would be equipped with information to determine the most suitable pit dewatering methodology.
-Piezometers were installed for ongoing analysis of data for subsequent geo-hydrogeological modelling during the first year. - The Company and GE21 have completed a final and ultimate mine design for the First Mine.
-It has the benefit of enhancing the life cycle analysis of the Project by substantially decreasing its carbon footprint by: (i) decreasing the vegetation suppression of trees in the construction of the pit to less than 50 hectares; and (ii) the segregation of mine waste piles and processed tailings with the goal of future recycling as feed for ancillary industries, promoting a circular economy.
+Piezometers were installed for ongoing analysis of data for subsequent geohydrogeological modelling during the first year. - The Company and GE21 have completed a final and ultimate mine design for the First Mine.
+It has the benefit of enhancing the life cycle analysis of the Project by substantially decreasing its carbon footprint by: (i) decreasing the vegetation suppression of trees in the construction of the pit to less than 50 hectares; and (ii) the segregation of mine waste piles and processed tailings with the goal of future recycling as feed for ancillary industries, promoting a circular economy. - Completed the strategic monthly mining sequencing plan for the first three years of the life of mine, then quarterly for year four and annually for the remaining years. - Completed the design of final pit (with final operating parameters: berm, ramp, ultimate wall slope angles). - Developed a comprehensive grade control program utilizing geostatistical methods to ensure feed grades are maintained within the expected range.
+The proposed grade control system will be designed to minimize schist waste rock dilution with the pegmatite ore recovery in pit. - Finalized of the waste piles design. - Designed the ROM pad for Production Phase 1 together with Promon.